-You won’t see Liebezeit listed in any Top 100 Drummers Ever lists in the likes of Rolling Stone magazine – this is simply due to ignorance on the “experts” part (in the same way arguably the most naturally gifted drummer of them all, Reni, has never made it to a Rolling Stone drummers list).
-This shocking ignorance aside, Liebezeit is unquestionably one of the best drummers of all time.
+But you won’t see Liebezeit listed in many Top 100 Drummers Ever lists in the likes of Rolling Stone magazine – this is simply due to ignorance on the “experts” part (in the same way arguably the most naturally gifted drummer of them all, Reni, has never made it to a Rolling Stone drummers list).
+This shocking lack of knowledge aside, Liebezeit is unquestionably one of the greatest drummers of all time.

 Can’s brilliant guitarist, Michael Karoli (who died in 2001), joked, on first spending time with Liebezeit, he thought he looked like a serial killer.
 The steely gaze and air of cold detachment did that.